 School of Biology

-Through the process of evolution, organisms have evolved to function in their natural environment.
+Organisms have evolved to function in their natural environment.
 Genetic information is translated, through development, into a phenotype that functions within the organism's particular environment.
-Within the School, we study different parts of this whole process (from genetics, through development, cellular biology, physiology, life history and ecology to evolution).
+Within the School of Biology, we study different parts of this process (from genetics, through development, cellular biology, physiology, life history and ecology to evolution).
 In a rapidly changing world, with ever greater demands on resources, there are numerous scientific problems that demand our attention.
-How can we grow sufficient crops to feed a growing population, and can we do this in a way that is sustainable for the environment?
-Can we understand the biology of disease vectors – like malarial mosquitoes – with a view to their control and reduction in the million or so people killed by the disease each year?
+How can we produce sufficient crops to feed a growing population, and can we do this in a way that is sustainable for the environment?
+Can we understand the biology of disease vectors – like malarial mosquitoes – with a view to their control and a reduction in the million or so people killed by the disease each year?
 The rise of genome-sequencing begs important questions about the functioning of those genes that have been sequenced, and the translation of genetic information into the phenotype that functions in an ecological setting.
-These are a flavour of the research being undertaken within the School.
+This is a flavour of the wide range of research being undertaken within the School.

 We are always interested in hearing from potential postgraduate students, research fellows and academics who may be interested in relocating to Leeds.
 Prospective undergraduate students should direct enquiries to the undergraduate school.